This Agreement is to be read and signed by all students.

-Social Media – The use of social media for non educational purposes is prohibited to students on all school computers and common area computers during school hours except between 1pm and 2pm.
-Students should not make any attempt to add Ashbourne staff as “friends” or “follow” them on any social media; they will not accept, and it may put them in an awkward position professionally.
+The use of social media for non-educational purposes is prohibited to students on all College computers and common area computers during College hours except between 1pm and 2pm.
+Students should not make any attempt to add Ashbourne staff as ‘friends’ or follow them on any social media; they will not accept, and it may put them in an awkward position professionally.

 Remember that everything you put on social media is stored forever and no longer owned by you.
 Think before you post!

-Email – All students are issued with an Ashbourne email account on joining the college, which includes Google Drive access, this email address and associated Google add ons are not for personal use.
-At the end of your course at Ashbourne, you will have access until the 1st October of that year, after which you will not have access to your Ashbourne email account.
+All students are issued with an Ashbourne email account on joining the College, which includes Google Drive access; this email address and associated Google add-ons are not for personal use.
+Students will no longer have access to this email account at the end of their course at Ashbourne, (access will be available until the 1st October of that year).
 Should you leave the College at a non-transitional point in the year, you will be contacted by our Registration Officer regarding the disabling of your email account.

-Mobile Phones, Smart Phones and Tablets – Mobile phones, Smart Phones and Tablets are permitted on the premises but are not to be used during lesson hours, when they should be switched off unless given consent by the teacher for educational purposes.
-It is not permitted for students to take photos of fellow students without their permission; doing so will be regarded as cyber bullying and will be taken very seriously by the college.
+Mobile phones, smartphones and tablets are permitted on the premises but are not to be used during lesson hours, when they should be switched off unless given consent by the teacher for educational purposes.
+It is not permitted for students to take photos of fellow students without their permission; doing so may be regarded as cyberbullying and will be taken very seriously by the College.

-Comments and Complaints – We welcome comments and complaints but these should be made through the appropriate channels.
-Details of the Complaints Policy can be found on our website.
+Ashbourne accepts comments and complaints through the appropriate channels.
+Details of the complaints procedure can be found in the Complaints Policy.

 Students are reminded that the use of Ashbourne College email and Ashbourne College computers is monitored.